The back-end theory

 romance room to breathe without suffocating on an excess of

-to mocking its characters — it really is just love, with a good
+to mocking its characters — it really is just love, with a good old

-is made, while P.A.
+sausage is made, while P.A.
 Works gets in a sly wink and a nod about

 the foibles of themselves and their competitors.
-Seriously, did anyone not
+Seriously, did

-things actually happen.
-I’d ordinarily shy away from spoilers, but come
+actually happen.
+I’d ordinarily shy away from spoilers, but come on,

 the warm, fuzzy moments come without betraying the adorably neurotic